lightbend/config/README.md

 Using `include` statements you could split this across multiple files, too.

+If you put two objects next to each other (close brace of the first on the same line with open brace of the second), they are merged, so a shorter way to write the above "inheritance" example would be:

+    data-center-generic = { cluster-size = 6 }
+    data-center-east = ${data-center-generic} { name = "east" }
+    data-center-west = ${data-center-generic} { name = "west", cluster-size = 8 }

 #### Optional system or env variable overrides

 In default uses of the library, exact-match system properties